 2. Bourbon

-Bourbon is another highly valued Arabica coffee variety that originated on the Indian Ocean island of Bourbon, now known as Reunion.
+Bourbon is a highly valued Arabica coffee variety that was first grown on the Indian Ocean island of Bourbon, now known as La Reunion.

 It is primarily found in coffee-producing regions in Central and South America and some parts of Africa.